Manchukuo: Japanese population

-In 1931–2, there were 100,000 Japanese farmers; other sources mention 590,760 Japanese inhabitants.
+In 1931–1932, there were 100,000 Japanese farmers; other sources mention 590,760 Japanese inhabitants.
 Other figures for Manchukuo speak of a Japanese population 240,000 strong, later growing to 837,000.
 In Xinjing, they made up 25% of the population.
 Accordingly, to the census of 1936, of the Japanese population of Manchukuo, 22% were civil servants and their families; 18% were working for the South Manchurian Railroad company; 25% had come to Manchukuo to establish a business, and 21% had come to work in industry.
-The Japanese working in the fields of transportation, the government, and in business tended to be middle class, white-collar people such as executives, engineers, and managers, and those Japanese who working in Manchukuo as blue collar employees tended to be skilled workers.
+The Japanese working in the fields of transportation, the government, and in business tended to be middle class, white-collar people such as executives, engineers, and managers, and those Japanese who working in Manchukuo as blue-collar employees tended to be skilled workers.
 In 1934, it was reported that a Japanese carpenter working in Manchukuo with its growing economy could earn twice as much as he could in Japan.
-With its gleaming modernist office buildings, state of the art transport networks like the famous Asia Express railroad line, and modern infrastructure that was going up all over Manchukuo, Japan's newest colony become a popular tourist destination for middle-class Japanese, who wanted to see the "Brave New Empire" that was going up in the mainland of Asia.
+With its gleaming modernist office buildings, state of the art transport networks like the famous Asia Express railroad line, and modern infrastructure that was going up all over Manchukuo, Japan's newest colony became a popular tourist destination for middle-class Japanese, who wanted to see the "Brave New Empire" that was going up in the mainland of Asia.
 The Japanese government had official plans projecting the emigration of 5 million Japanese to Manchukuo between 1936 and 1956.
 Between 1938 and 1942 a batch of young farmers of 200,000 arrived in Manchukuo; joining this group after 1936 were 20,000 complete families.
 Of the Japanese settlers in Manchukuo, almost half came from the rural areas of Kyushu.
 When Japan lost sea and air control of the Yellow Sea in 1943–44, this migration stopped.

 About 2% of the Japanese population worked in agriculture.
 Many had been young, land-poor farmers in Japan that were recruited by the Patriotic Youth Brigade to colonize new settlements in Manchukuo.
-The Manchukuo government had seized great portions of these land through "price manipulation, coerced sales and forced evictions".
+The Manchukuo Government had seized great portions of these land through "price manipulation, coerced sales and forced evictions".
 Some Japanese settlers gained so much land that they could not farm it themselves and had to hire Chinese or Korean laborers for help, or even lease some of it back to its former Chinese owners, leading to uneasy, sometimes hostile relations between the groups.